Skip to Main Content

 Step 4 - License filing fee: $188

-Note: When an application is made to the California Department of Insurance, applicants may apply for what is known as a "property and casualty broker-agent license" by selecting both the property broker-agent and casualty broker-agent license types on their application.
-Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one filing fee.
+Note: When an application is made to the Department, applicants may apply for what is known as a "property and casualty agent license" by selecting both the property agent and casualty agent license types on their application.
+Applicants checking both the property agent and casualty agent license types on the application will pay one filing fee of $188.

 Limited Lines: